tellor-io/dataSpecs/ids/ERC20SpotPrice.md

-# ERC-20 Token Spot Price
+# ERC-20 Token Spot Price in USD

 ## Query Name

- `ERC20SpotPrice`
+ `ERC20SpotPriceUSD`

 ## Query Description

-This query will return the spot price for an ERC-20 Token.
+This query will return the spot price for an ERC-20 Token in US Dollars.
 The token is uniquely identified by a contract address and an EVM chain ID.

 ## Query Parameters